Why do I prefer single family homes as rentals in our real estate portfolio?

 – A CREDIT SCORE OF 650 OR HIGHER IS REQUIRED

-With rentals, the downpayment for single family homes is generally 5%-10% less than it is for duplexes.
+With rentals, the down payment for single-family homes is generally 5%-10% less than it is for duplexes.
 Having to put down 15% or 20% cash at the outset sure beats 25%.
 Consequently, the cash on cash return is better for SFHs.

 On a $150,000 rental property, 20% down is $30,000 vs. $37,500 at 25% down.
-With a SFH at 20% down, you’ve got $7,500 left in YOUR pocket for any repairs or improvements (or other investments).
+With an SFH at 20% down, you’ve got $7,500 left in YOUR pocket for any repairs or improvements (or other investments).

-Single Family Homes are easier to maintain
+Are Single Family Homes Easier to Maintain?

 Lawn care, snow removal, and general landscape maintenance can be performed by the tenant.
-With a duplex, you could also have the tenants pick up the slack, but then you get to three and four plus tenant dwellings and suddenly, you are on the hook.
+With a duplex, you could also have the tenants pick up the slack, but then you get to three and four-plus tenant dwellings and suddenly, you are on the hook.
 These services can put a dent into your rental returns.
 Especially in the upper Midwest, when snows run deep!

-Yeah, you could wind up with a boiler in a SFH too, but at least in that instance, there’s only one set of tenants royally pissed.
+Yeah, you could wind up with a boiler in an SFH too, but at least in that instance, there’s only one set of tenants royally upset.
 My buddy was dealing with four sets of tenants at a quadplex.
 After nearly a month of attempted fixes and fails, he ultimately had to replace the boiler for nearly six grand.
 Oy.

 As a landlord, you’re still responsible for all the “big picture” landscaping needs.
 Planting, pruning and removing trees are on YOUR list.
-Though I had a tenant once who was so keen on removing an old tree stump, she was willing to pay out of her own pocket to get it done.
+Though I had a tenant once who was so keen on removing an old tree stump, she was willing to pay out of her pocket to get it done.
 We split the tab.

 The one thing I handle myself is seasonal gutter cleaning, once in the fall and once in the spring.
-Luckily, only two of our four city rentals require any intense cleanings.
+Luckily, only two of our four-city rentals require any intense cleanings.
 And very luckily, all of our houses are single level ramblers.
 That means I don’t have to risk my life and limb on five houses (ours included) every time I hike up a step-ladder.